Collections Agencies, Collections Laws and Your State's Statute

 Statutes of Limitations

 A statute of limitations (SOL) is the time period during which a creditor can take legal action (i.e., sue the debtor) to enforce a debt.
-Each state has defined its own statutes of limitations, and they vary significantly.
+Each state defines its own statutes of limitations, and they vary significantly.

-For example, in California, creditors have four years to sue a debtor to enforce a debt, while in Rhode Island they have 10 years.
+For example, in California and Texas, creditors have 4 years to sue a debtor to enforce a debt, while in Rhode Island they have 10 years.
 To learn more about statutes of limitations for the collection of debts, see the Bills.com resources Statute of Limitations Laws by State and How to Tell Which Statute of Limitations Applies to Your Situation to learn basic information about the rights in each state.
 Debtors should consult with an attorney licensed to practice in their state to discuss the specifics of each situation and determine if the SOL for the creditor to sue has expired.

 If a state’s SOL for the collection of debts has expired, the likelihood of the creditor attempting to sue the debtor to enforce the debt is much less.
 While the passing of the SOL does not mean that a creditor cannot file a lawsuit, if one is filed the debtor has an absolute defense against the lawsuit.
 If the debtor responds to the suit stating that the SOL has expired, the judge should dismiss the case.
 In addition, if the court believes that the creditor filed suit despite knowing that the SOL had expired, the court may sanction the creditor for its actions.
 Consult with a lawyer who has consumer law or civil litigation experience to learn how to respond to a lawsuit properly and in accordance with your state’s laws.